CypherVault/NAI-75ARM1-SelfNavigationProgram/README.md

 ## Configuration Process

 The configuration process was an essential phase of the project, albeit with its challenges.
-With the guidance of my mentors, I successfully navigated through tasks such as flashing the board with firmware, programming the Infineon chips through I2C, configuring the main ZYNQ arm chip via SERIAL, and setting up general-purpose FPGAs.
-Additionally, formatting the onboard SATA chip and ensuring proper communication among the modules, with the assistance of my colleagues, were prerequisites for a successful implementation.
+I successfully navigated through tasks such as flashing the board with firmware, programming the Infineon chips through I2C, configuring the main ZYNQ arm chip via SERIAL, and setting up general-purpose FPGAs.
+Additionally, formatting the onboard SATA chip and ensuring proper communication among the modules and the external IO pins were prerequisites for a successful implementation.

 ## Functionality Testing